GabrielCarvalho03/GabrielCarvalho03/README.md

 Full Stack Software Developer
 -----------------------------

-I'm a 21 years old developer  since I was 18.
+I'm a 21 year old developer, programming since he was 18..
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.

 and in my spare time I study to qualify myself even more.